jobovy/galpy/doc/source/orbit.rst

 .. image:: images/mwp14-lmcacc-sun.png
    :scale: 60 %

-We see that there is only a small difference.
-This is because the acceleration of the origin due to the LMC is much smaller than the acceleration felt by the Sun during its orbit from the Milky Way.
+We see that there is essentially no difference.
+This is because the acceleration of the origin due to the LMC is much smaller than the acceleration felt by the Sun during its orbit from the Milky Way *and* the Sun is so close to the Galactic center relative to the LMC that much of the acceleration of the origin is cancelled by the attraction to the LMC (which at the center are equal in magnitude and opposite in sign).
 However, if we look at a dwarf galaxy orbiting far in the halo, we do notice small differences.
 For example, let's look at the orbit of Fornax over the past 10 Gyr

 >>> fornaxts= numpy.linspace(0.,-10.,101)*units.Gyr
 >>> ofornax_inertial= Orbit.from_name('Fornax')
 >>> ofornax_inertial.integrate(fornaxts,MWPotential2014)
 >>> ofornax_inertial.plotr(label=r'$\mathrm{Inertial}$')
 >>> ofornax_noninertial= Orbit.from_name('Fornax')
->>> ofornax_noninertial.integrate(fornaxts,MWPotential2014+nip)
+>>> ofornax_noninertial.integrate(fornaxts,MWPotential2014+nip+moving_lmcpot)
 >>> ofornax_noninertial.plotr(overplot=True,label=r'$\mathrm{Non-inertial}$')
 >>> plt.autoscale()
 >>> plt.legend(fontsize=18.,loc='lower right',framealpha=0.8)